-Case referrals may result in the development of a conduct file in the name of the student.
-The file shall be maintained and subject to release to third parties consistent with the law (e.g., with student authorization) if the student is found in violation and the sanction is more than a warning.
-If the respondent is found not in violation, the record is retained for administrative archive purposes, as noted below.
+- Case referrals may result in the development of a conduct file in the name of the student.
+The file shall be maintained and subject to release to third parties consistent with the law (for example, with student authorization) if the student is found in violation and the sanction is more than a warning.
+If the respondent is found not in violation, the record is retained for administrative archive purposes, as noted below

 - Student conduct records including expulsion will not be transferred to an administrative archive status at any point.

-Transfer of student conduct records to an administrative archive shall not, however, prohibit any program, department, college, or school of the university from retaining records of violations and reporting violations as required by their professional standards.
-The university may retain, for administrative purposes, records of all proceedings regarding violations of the Code, including those for which a student was found not in violation.
+- Transfer of student conduct records to an administrative archive shall not, however, prohibit any program, department, college, or school of the university from retaining records of violations and reporting violations as required by their professional standards.
+For administrative purposes, the university may retain records of all proceedings regarding violations of the Code, including those for which a student was found not in violation.

 - Students who wish to view their own records may request them at any time.
 Students have access to all of their records with SRR, which may be beyond what is reported to third parties in a standard release.

-Third parties (i.e., individuals and organizations external to the university) who request information from, or copies of, conduct records will only be granted access to active conduct records unless broader release is specifically requested by the student or where disclosure is otherwise required by law.
-If a student authorizes release to a third party, the general release will include (a) the date of the incident, in violation findings, sanctions, and sanction completion.
+- Third parties (i.e., individuals and organizations external to the university) who request information from, or copies of, conduct records will only be granted access to active conduct records unless (a) broader release is specifically requested by the student or (b) disclosure is otherwise required by law.
+If a student authorizes release to a third party, the general release will include (a) the date of the incident, (b) in violation findings, (c) sanctions, and (d) sanction completion.
 Other materials associated with the case will not be provided unless the student specifically requests the inclusion of such records in the release or as otherwise required by law.

 - Student members of each Panel and the presiding officer are selected in accordance with procedures developed by the Director of SRR or designee.
 The Vice Provost for Student Affairs and Dean of Students or designee may appoint student and administrative members to a term of one year with the possibility for renewal.
 The Faculty Senate may nominate faculty members.